mainio/decidim-module-msad/README.md

 which should be `https://your-organization.org/users/auth/msad/metadata` with the default configurations.

+Also, you need to configure the email address to be sent as the NameID property as described before.
+Make sure the NameID passed in the requests is the user's email address.

 Alternatively, you could also try to configure a different NameID format from the ADFS side and specify the format for this module using the following configuration in the initializer: